Stanley's Dragon

 Stanley's Dragon is a 1994's British family fantasy TV miniseries on CITV starring Judd Trichter and Mia Fothergill.
+It received a BAFTA TV Award nomination for Best Children's Programme.

 Plot

 The film takes place in present-day England.
-Stanley (Trichter) is an American exchange student who, upon becoming separated from his friends in a cavern, finds an unusual rock.
-He and his friend Rosie (Fothergill) take it home and wash it, discovering it is actually an egg.
+Stanley is an American exchange student who, upon becoming separated from his friends in a cavern, finds an unusual rock.
+He and his friend Rosie take it home and wash it, discovering it is actually an egg.
 Rosie suspects it is a dinosaur egg, but when it hatches, they discover the creature inside is actually a dragon.
 The dragon grows quickly and they name him "Olly".
 However, Olly is appropriated by the local authorities, who put him in a zoo.
 Suspecting Olly may be the last of his kind, Stanley endeavours to free him.

+Production

+Stanley's Dragon was written by Richard Carpenter and directed by Gerry Poulson, with Dave Bainbridge composing the score.
+Bob Keen handled make-up.
+Nigel Walters served as the director of photography.
+Sarah Franzl handled stunt driving for the series.